Assessment and Approvals of Prospective Adopters

 - Upon the request of the prospective adopter.

-If the decision is delayed, the reasons must be recorded on the prospective adopter's case record, along with supporting evidence.
+If the decision is delayed, the reasons must be recorded on the prospective adopter's case record, along with supporting evidence and in the Prospective Adopter’s Report.

 The Agency Decision Maker will make a decision as to the suitability of the applicant, and express a view on any Panel advice given, based on the reports presented to the Adoption Panel and the minutes detailing the Panel's recommendation and advice.